Skip to main content

 ROOM APPLIANCES AND FURNISHINGS

 Activities or items that create sanitation, safety, or infrastructure concerns are restricted within residential spaces.
 University Residences reserves the right to regulate and restrict appliances and food preparation practices.
-For a list of permitted and prohibited appliances, please visit the designated appliances webpage (webpage will be linked).
+For a list of permitted and prohibited appliances, please visit the Facilities Guidelines webpage.

 SELF-CARE POLICY